Bucs use goal-line stand to beat Panthers 20-14

 SLYE GUY

-Undrafted rookie Joey Slye made his first three field of the night, including a 54-yarder and is now 5 of 6 on the season in place of the injured Graham Gano.
+Undrafted rookie Joey Slye made all four field goals, including a 54-yarder.
+He’s 6 of 7 on the season in place of the injured Graham Gano.

 INJURIES

 Buccaneers: Linebacker Devin White left the game in the first quarter with a knee injury and cornerback Jamel Dean suffered a lower leg injury in the third.
 Neither player returned to the game.
+Kevin Minter, who replaced White, was given the game ball after finishing with eight tackles.

 Panthers: None reported.